telerik/winforms-docs/chat/chat-items/messages.md

 ## ChatTextMessage

-A **ChatTextMessage** represents a single text message by a certain author and at a certain time.
+A **ChatTextMessage** represents a single text message by a certain author and sent at certain time.

 >caption Figure 3: ChatTextMessages